dariofurlan/BCPME-Interface/README.md

 In order to access the registers that contains data about multi phase measures you have to enable "user defined status register" number `62017` with `1` and if needed assign to the registers starting from `62116` to `62157` and write the val `0` for phase 1,`1` for phase 2,`2` for phase 3

+## About the Code

+The BCPME python class handle all the type of wire configurations so there's no need to care about them.
+You can add new device in two ways:

+* From the **physical side**: using the panel number, panel letter and the number physically written on it
+* From the **virtual side**: using the unit id and the virtual number

+each time a device is added to the BCPME class it saves the map of the devices in json using the physical hierarchy so that it's easy to add devices also editing the json file, but the map of devices in the class uses the virtual hierarchy for convenience.
+When Initializing a new BCPME if there's an already saved device with the same name it loads its configuration so when it's initialized once you just need to do ``BCPME("name")``

 ## Authors